LivingG0D/strong-password-generator/README.md

 ## Features

 - Generate secure passwords with various characters and symbols.
-- Customize the length of the generated password.
 - Copy generated passwords to your clipboard for easy use.

 ## Usage